EleutherAI/gpt-neox/README.md

 # Profiling

-We support profiling with Nsight Systems and PyTorch Memory Profiling.
+We support profiling with Nsight Systems, the PyTorch Profiler, and PyTorch Memory Profiling.

 ## Nsight Systems Profiling